genai-articles/nl2sql_with_agentic_reflection/README.md

 Here we follow an illustrative implementation of the approach presented in this article, and walk through it using a sample user query.
-This implementation is available on GitHub \[the link to the repo goes here\], and readers are encouraged to download it and run through the steps with the explanation below.
+This implementation is available on GitHub [link](https://github.com/genai-articles/nl2sql_with_agentic_reflection), and readers are encouraged to download it and run through the steps with the explanation below.

 ### Problem Setup